-Issues of the protection of privacy and commercially sensitive material should be considered right at project inception.
-For example, if the apprentice has signed an NDA at some point during their employment, any project proposal draft should be examined towards conflicts with the NDA.
-(This might need to be done on the employer side as the supervisor provided by the university may not be privy to the information covered by the NDA.)
-Similarly, project proposals should be examined for conflicts with policies of the employer organisation.
+Protection issues of privacy and commercially sensitive material should be considered right away at project inception.
+For example, if the apprentice has signed an NDA at some point during their employment, any project proposal draft should be examined in terms of conflicts with the NDA.
+This might need to be done on the employer side, as the supervisor provided by the university may not be privy to the information covered by the NDA.
+Similarly, project proposals should be examined for potential conflicts with policies of the employer organisation.

-A good general approach might be to have the project signed off by the respective employer stakeholders, e.g., data privacy officer, legal department, and apprentice mentor and manager; especially where clear rules have not been formulated or protected organisational assets have not been identified explicitly.
+A good general approach might be to have the project signed off by the respective employer stakeholders, e.g., data privacy officer, legal department, and apprentice mentor and manager; especially where clear rules have not been formulated, or protected organisational assets have not been identified explicitly.